 The Stamp Annotation is a quick way to add pre-determined, bold markups to your drawing field.
-There are several stamps that are already created for quick application and also the option to design your own to fit your needs under Custom that can be date and time stamped as well.
-After designing your stamp, press the Check Mark in the lower right corner and your stamp will be added to the drawing field.
+There are several stamps that are already created for quick application and also the option to design your own to fit your needs that can be date and time stamped as well.

 If you would like to use the existing stamps, simply press the one you want and it will automatically appear in the drawing field.
-You can resize the stamp by pulling one of the four corner points or rotate the stamp by holding and dragging the dot above the stamp.
-Once a stamp is added to the drawing field, press the Pencil icon in the upper right corner to relaunch annotations.
+You can resize the stamp by pulling one of the eight points or rotate the stamp by holding and dragging the dark blue dot underneath the stamp.

 Annotation Upgrade on Reference Images and Photo Fields